 We’re always at the forefront of stem cell research, processing, and cryopreservation.
 In addition to our well-known Dental Stem Cell Banking program for children and young adults, we are also advocates of stem cell banking for adults.
 If you’re interested in a free consultation with a Stem Cell Specialist, please contact us at https://www.oothy.com/talk

 Specialized cryogenic tubes are used during a controlled-rate freezing process to prepare the cells for long-term storage.
 This technique is essential for maintaining the viability of the adipose stem cells and for achieving the subsequent and necessary sustained cryogenic temperature.
 Once the cells are brought to the optimum temperature, and placed in a cryogenic storage box, they then go into the cryogenic storage tanks.

 Once the stem cells are properly and safely stored, you have control over their use and disposal.
 Stem cells cannot be released without your consent.

 Based on current research, stem cells can be stored successfully for 30 years in cryopreservation storage.
 Although not enough years have passed to assert the maximum length of time viable stem cells can be stored with certainty, bone marrow-derived stem cells, another similar source of cells, has been successfully stored for over 50 years and has remained viable throughout that time.

 You have the power to harness your body’s own healing potential by using your stem cells to improve your health and wellbeing.
-Stem Cell Therapy is the future of medicine now.
-Help your body restore itself by harnessing your own stem cells for a healthier present and future.
+Stem Cell Therapy is the future of medicine.
+Help your body restore itself by harnessing your stem cells.

 To learn more about banking stem cells and to determine which service is right for you, please schedule a complimentary call with an OOTHY stem cell specialist here.